fsi-tue/workshops/src/python-2/slides.md

 | 14:30 - 14:45 | *break*              |
 | 14:45 - 16:00 | Exploration (& CLI?) |

+---

+# Todays plan

 ## Structure of a _what_

 1. Short Intro
+2. Do some exploratory exercises:
-2. Exercise description
+    1. Exercise description (≈5 min)
-3. Reading some documentation
+    2. Reading some documentation (≈10 min)
-4. Doing the exercise
+    3. Doing the exercise (≈10 min)
-5. If done with section
-    1. then goto 1.
-    2. else goto 2.
+    4. Discuss solutions (≈10 min)

 ---